rasbt/mlxtend/docs/sources/index.md

 **Mlxtend is a library consisting of useful tools and extensions for the day-to-day data science tasks.**

-- This open source project released under a permissive new BSD open source [license](./license) and commercially usable!
+- This open source project is released under a permissive new BSD open source [license](./license) and commercially usable

 ![Python 2.7](https://img.shields.io/badge/python-2.7-blue.svg)
 ![Python 3.5](https://img.shields.io/badge/python-3.5-blue.svg)